EveSeward/Assignment-3/README.md

 ```
 ### Step 9: Mapping weighted neighbourhoods

+Next, we will visualize the weighted neighbourhood links for the Rook and Queen weighting schemes for both median total income and percent French speaking population by superimposing them onto our study area.
+In the figures below, we can see that the Queens weighting scheme provides more neighbourhood links than the Rook scheme, thereby capturing a broader range of spatial relationships.
+This is in part due to the fact that the Rook scheme only connects with polygons that share a direct edge border, whereas the Queen scheme considers polygons that share both edge and corner borders.

 ```{r Neighboursmap, echo=TRUE, eval=TRUE, warning=FALSE, fig.cap="Kelowna census dissemination areas showing median total income neighbours queens weight (left)  rooks weight (middle) and the combination of the two (right)."}
 #Make queens map
 IncomeQueen <- tm_shape(Income_noNA) + tm_borders(col='lightgrey') +